aaronestrada/flask-influxdb-response-log/README.md

 ### Set connection to InfluxDB
 ```
 RESPONSE_LOG_INFLUXDB_HOST                  Host for the InfluxDB host.
 Default is localhost.
 RESPONSE_LOG_INFLUXDB_PORT                  InfluxDB HTTP API port.
 Default is 8086.
 RESPONSE_LOG_INFLUXDB_USER                  InfluxDB server username.
 Default is root.
 RESPONSE_LOG_INFLUXDB_PASSWORD              InfluxDB server password.
 Default is root.
 RESPONSE_LOG_INFLUXDB_DATABASE              Optional database to connect.
 Defaults to None.
 RESPONSE_LOG_INFLUXDB_SSL                   Enables using HTTPS instead of HTTP.
 Defaults to False.
 RESPONSE_LOG_INFLUXDB_VERIFY_SSL            Enables checking HTTPS certificate.
 Defaults to False.
 RESPONSE_LOG_INFLUXDB_RETRIES               Number of retries the client will try before aborting, 0 indicates try until success.
                                             Defaults to 3
 RESPONSE_LOG_INFLUXDB_TIMEOUT               Sets request timeout.
 Defaults to None.
 RESPONSE_LOG_INFLUXDB_USE_UDP               Use the UDP interfaces instead of http.
 Defaults to False.
 RESPONSE_LOG_INFLUXDB_UDP_PORT              UDP api port number.
 Defaults to 4444.
 RESPONSE_LOG_INFLUXDB_PROXIES               HTTP(S) proxy to use for Requests.
 Defaults to None.
 RESPONSE_LOG_INFLUXDB_POOL_SIZE             urllib3 connection pool size.
 Defaults to 10.
 ```

 ### Logging
 ```
 RESPONSE_LOG_INFLUXDB_MEASUREMENT           Measurement name to store response logging
+RESPONSE_LOG_INFLUXDB_RETENTION_POLICY      Retention policy to use on data storage.
+If empty or not defined, it will use the default for the measurement.
 RESPONSE_LOG_INFLUXDB_NAMESPACE             Namespace associated to a response logging.
                                             Namespaces are useful in case you use the same measurement for different applications.
 RESPONSE_LOG_INFLUXDB_APP_VERSION           Version of the application using the response logging (example: v1.2.3).
                                             This field is useful to identify different versions of the same application.
 RESPONSE_LOG_STATUS_CODE_ONLY               List of status codes to keep in log.
 If empty or not found, all status codes will be saved.
 ```

 ## Testing